exclusive: kate moss introduces the stars of tomorrow | read | i-D

 When Kate Moss announced last year she'd be leaving the agency that had represented her for nearly three decades, the fashion world went into shock.
 Was the woman who made fetch happen leaving fashion for good?
 Was she going to set up shop as something else?
 Of course not.

-Last autumn she launched the Kate Moss Agency, a talent agency dedicated to nurturing her own brand relationships, as well as allowing her to nurture the careers of others.
-Indeed, from model, to model agent, Mossy will now be using her unique connections and expert industry knowledge to create stars.
-"The agency feels like a gang," Kate told i-D, "when they're confirmed for a job I get so excited for them!
-I enjoy mentoring each of them, seeing them grow and giving them guidance which is essential in this industry."
-Fresh from the launch of the agency's website, we meet the fabulous four in Kate's gang: Anna-Lea, Luka, Louis and Elfie.
-Learn their names, remember their faces, because these are the supermodels of tomorrow.
+Last fall she launched the Kate Moss Agency, a talent agency dedicated to nurturing her own brand relationships, as well as allowing her to nurture the careers of others.
+Indeed, from model to model agent, Mossy will now be using her unique connections and expert industry knowledge to create stars.
+"The agency feels like a gang," Kate told i-D. "When they're confirmed for a job I get so excited for them!
+I enjoy mentoring each of them, seeing them grow, and giving them guidance (which is essential in this industry)."
+Fresh from the launch of the agency's website, we meet the fabulous four in Kate's gang: Anna-Lea, Luka, Louis, and Elfie.
+Learn their names and remember their faces, because these are the supermodels of tomorrow.
 Werk!

 Anna-Lea Gardner, 19, London